xn-intenton-z2a/repository0-crucible/README.md

 node src/lib/main.js --help
 ```

-## Logging

-Every CLI command execution is logged automatically in JSON format.
-Logs include a timestamp, the command arguments, and detailed error context when failures occur.
-Error logs feature structured error codes (such as LOG_ERR_PERSIST_PARSE, LOG_ERR_ENV_NAN, etc.) to simplify troubleshooting.
-Logs are stored in logs/cli.log, with automatic directory creation via a dedicated helper function and detailed error reporting if needed.

 ## End-to-End Integration Tests

 A suite of end-to-end integration tests verifies all CLI commands, including log creation, diagnostics mode, and the new interactive mode.
 To run the integration tests: